thunderbird/webext-docs/compose.rst

       :type: (boolean)
       :annotation: -- [Added in TB 75]

-      Wether the message is an HTML message or a plain text message.
+      Whether the message is an HTML message or a plain text message.

    .. api-member::